malice-plugins/comodo/README.md

 Commands:
-  update	Update virus definitions web       Create a AVG scan web service
+  update	Update virus definitions web       Create a Comodo scan web service
   help		Shows a list of commands or help for one command

 Run 'comodo COMMAND --help' for more information on a command.